Thank you for visiting my website!

 I was the Conservative MP candidate for Bedford at the 2019 General Election, cutting the incumbent's majority to just 145 votes.
 Prior to that, I served four years as a Councillor in my home town of Hertford, in Hertfordshire.

-I was born in London but moved out to Hertfordshire when my dad took a job as a gardener there.
 I went to a Comprehensive school in St Albans.
 Upon leaving I worked in pubs and kitchens before joining the Civil Service, where I worked on human rights policy.
 After three years I left to resit my exams, spending evenings and weekends washing dishes to support myself, and subsequently gained a place to study History at a Russell Group university, Queen Mary, University of London.

 I was the first in my family to enter higher education.
 I graduated with a 1st class degree and won a fully paid, and prestigious, academic scholarship to stay on for a further year, graduating with an MA.